-The Company is in the process of evaluating the costs of obtaining these contracts, especially for the information processing and software servicing fees revenue stream, which are affected by the standard.
-Sales commissions and contract costs related to fund conversions are also being evaluated.
+• The Company expects to capitalize the costs of obtaining the contracts related to the information processing and software servicing fees revenue stream affected by the standard.
+Sales commissions and contract costs related to fund conversions are also expected to be capitalized.
 Under current guidance, contract costs are expensed at inception of an agreement but under the new standard, the costs will generally be capitalized and amortized over the period of customer life as defined in the new standard, unless a practical expedient is applied to fully expense contract costs for contracts with an amortization period of one year or less.